dlp/fpcc/README.md

 Contribute
 ----------

-In principle, all tools except `sig` (the "frontend") are source language agnostic.
+* In principle, all tools except `sig` (the "frontend") are source language agnostic.
 One could extend `sig` to handle more than C source code.

+* It would be nice to have some html output like [moss][5], where similar regions are anchored and linked in a two subframe view.

+* Make the tool suite more portable.
+For example, there are some unportable calls to `readlink -e`.

-Reorganize and package the toolbox up, with proper configuration and installation.
+* Reorganize and package the toolbox up, with proper configuration and installation.

 License